 What does it mean to be a Christian school?

-Baldon is a School that serves the whole community and welcomes those of any faith or none.
-The school aims to promote ‘mutual respect and tolerance for all’.
-The values we share of Love, Courage, Respect, Trust, Teamwork and Moral Courage, are a key part of who we are and our school’s Christian heritage.
-We strive to embed these characteristics into every aspect of our life together.
+Marsh Baldon is a School that serves the whole community and welcomes those of any faith or none.
+In this school everyone is of equal importance and each child is at the centre of everything we do.
+Through our Christian Heritage we aim to reflect God’s love by promoting ‘mutual respect and tolerance for all’.
+The values we share of love, cooperation, equality, respect, integrity and courage are a key part of who we are and we strive to embed these characteristics into every aspect of our life together.

-These two, interlinked commandments, which are a basis for all Christian living, inform the life of our Church of England school.
+Understanding that we are loved and valued by God is the basis for all Christian living and informs the life of our Church of England school.
 Our whole school family is able to develop and grow their understanding of God not only by finding out about who Jesus is and what he undertook, but also through the way we treat each other on a day to day basis.
 These relationships between us all are how we show we are a Christian school.

 The Christian foundation that every man, woman and child is of inestimable value is reflected in the environment of encouragement, acceptance and respect our school creates and is where all are able to make mistakes, learn and grow.
 Children and adults work in partnership to form strong relationships, where children understand the difference between right and wrong and the consequences of their choices.
 We seek to develop an academic environment, where fun and enjoyment are key; this environment aims to develop a sense of wonder, awe and curiosity in all of our children.

 Our worship together is an important part of each day and happens across the week in a variety of ways.
 The whole school community reflects on the Bible –considering the links to our school values – and seeks to encourage these values in the lives of individuals, in the relationships we build within our school community and in the relationships we make with all those we meet, wherever they may be.